 General

-Upon arrival at Bandaranaike International Airport, clear immigration, collect your luggage and follow exit sign.
+Upon arrival at Bandaranaike International Airport, follow sign for arrival, clear immigration, collect your luggage and follow exit sign.
 You will be met by our representative who will be holding a placard with “WELCOME COBRA HOLIDAYS” on it.
-You will be greeted at the airport, board our coach and transfer to our hotel in the in Negombo, a seaside town which is only 20 minutes away from airport.
+You will be greeted at the airport, board our coach and transfer to our hotel in the in Negombo, a seaside town which is only 40 minutes away from airport.

 In the evening Indian dinner at the hotel.